Professional Development opportunity for Creative Producers

 - Giving you the opportunity to develop ideas, see connections and hear about others’ experiences across the region.

 - Helping you to build networks and partnerships across different parts of the arts sector and beyond.

 They help to create circles of trust, the value of which last far longer than the sessions themselves.

-In 2020, we will host Action Learning sets for a role that we think could really use a peer to peer support network.
+In 2021, we are hosting Action Learning sets for a role that we think could really use a peer to peer support network.
 One that often can be isolated and that would benefit from sharing practice in a safe space with others in the same role.
 In 2020 we are running Action Learning sets for Creative Producers working or based in the northwest of England.

 If you ask this question in google you get:

 A creative producer takes a concept and makes it a reality.
 This process involves everything from generating ideas and assembling the right team to seeing the project through to the final stages of production.